By Kathy Keary

 My previous life in the world of business is now a vague memory.
 I will not pretend that I did not struggle with the decision of letting go of the old to make room for the new.
 I am so thankful that God gave me the grace to follow his lead even when I wasn’t sure where we were going.
 There have definitely been challenges along the way, but I have found much joy, peace, and fulfillment in this new life where I allow God to take the lead.

-[Kathy Keary, a Precious Blood Companion and spiritual director, holds a master’s degree in theological studies and is a graduate of the Atchison Benedictine’s Sophia Center’s Souljourners Program, an intense study of spirituality and spiritual direction.
-Kathy believes that the divine is present and active in all of life and encourages others to be awakened to the God in all including the divine within.
-She enjoys accompanying others on their journey to wholeness discovering the person they were created to be.
+[Kathy Keary, spiritual director, holds a bachelor’s degree in education, a master’s degree in theological studies, and completed Sophia Center’s Souljourners Program, an intense study of spirituality and spiritual direction.
+Kathy believes that the Divine is present and active in all of life and encourages others to be awakened to the God in all including the Divine within.
+She enjoys accompanying others on their journey to wholeness discovering the person they were created to be.]